 Without further ado, below is the current Zulip roadmap.

 There are 2 huge projects that Zulip is working on right now that are too big to have a coherent GitHub issue:

 - We are working with a world-class designer on a major visual redesign of the Zulip webapp.
-This will dramatically improve the usability of the streams and settings UIs, and make the entire webapp feel like a modern web experience.
-We plan to make the first release containing this redesign Zulip 2.0, likely in early 2017.
+Already complete is completely redesining the streams and settings UIs, logged-out pages, and various other major components.

 - We are writing a new React Native iOS app for Zulip to replace the old iOS app.
 The new app is progressing rapidly, but is not yet feature complete.
-We expect it to be in the app store by the end of 2016.
+We expect it to be in the app store in May 2017.